How to Prepare for a Tight Truckload Market: 4 Things Shippers Can Do

 The industry standard is two hours or less — anything over that, and your facility is at risk of developing a negative reputation among drivers.

-Depending on your freight and operations this may not be possible, but nonetheless important to keep in mind.
+Depending on your freight and operations this may not be possible, but it's always important to keep in mind.

 Allowing for drop trailers when it works for you and the carrier is a great way to improve efficiency.